-1. Tangent Sections: Measure the cross slope at a minimum frequency of one measurement every 100 feet per lane.
-Calculate the absolute deviation of each cross slope measurement and then average the absolute deviations of ten consecutive cross slope measurements.
-(The absolute deviation is the positive value of a deviation) When the average absolute deviation cross slope is consistently within the acceptance tolerance as shown in Table 330-4 and upon the approval of the Engineer, the frequency of cross slope measurements can be reduced to one measurement every 200 feet during paving operations.
+1. Tangent Sections: Measure the cross-slope at a minimum frequency of one measurement every 100 feet per lane.
+When the average absolute deviation is consistently within the acceptance tolerance in Table 330-4, upon the approval of the Engineer, the cross slope measurements may be reduced to one measurement every 200 feet.

 2. Superelevated Sections: Measure the cross slope every 100 feet per lane within the length of the full superelevation.
-Calculate the absolute deviation of each measurement and then average the absolute deviations of ten consecutive cross slope measurements.
-For the transition sections, measure the cross slope at control points identified in the Plans, or if not shown in the Plans, at a control point at the location of 0.0% cross slope and calculate the absolute deviation.
-For curves where the length of full superelevation is less than 250 feet, measure the cross slope at the beginning point, midpoint and ending point of the fully superelevated sections, calculate the absolute deviation, and average.
-When the number of measurements is less than ten and the length of full superelevation is greater than 250 feet, average the absolute deviation of all measurements.
+For curves where the length of full superelevation is less than 250 feet, measure the cross slope at the beginning point, midpoint, and ending point of the fully superelevated section.
+For transition sections, measure the cross slope at control points identified in the Plans, or if not shown in the Plans, at a control point at the location of 0.0% cross slope.

+330-9.3.2.2 Cross Slope Deviations and Corrections: Calculate the absolute deviation of each cross slope measurement and the average of the absolute deviations of ten consecutive cross slope measurements.
+The absolute deviation is the positive value of a deviation.
+In superelevated sections, when the number of measurements is less than ten, average the absolute deviation of all measurements.

-If the average absolute deviation of the cross slope measurements falls outside the acceptance tolerance, as shown in Table 330-4, stop the paving operation and make adjustments until the problem is resolved to the satisfaction of the Engineer.
-If an individual cross slope deviation falls outside the acceptance tolerance as shown in Table 330-4, make corrections at no cost to the Department in accordance with 330-9.5 to address the deficient area of the structural course.
-Complete all corrections before placement of the final pavement surface layer, unless stated otherwise in the Plans, or as determined by the Engineer.
-For pavement with multiple layers, the deficient areas for the structural course may be left in place, upon the approval of the Engineer.
+If the average absolute deviation of any cross slope measurement falls outside the acceptance tolerance shown in Table 330-4, stop the paving operation and make adjustments until the problem is resolved to the satisfaction of the Engineer.

+Address, in accordance with 330-9.5, all individual cross slope deviations outside the acceptance tolerances shown in Table 330-4.
+Complete all corrections before placement of the final pavement surface layer.
+For pavement with multiple layers, the deficient areas for the structural course may be left in place, if approved by the Engineer.
 For friction course layers, make corrections in accordance with 330-9.5.

-The limits of deficient areas requiring correction may be verified and adjusted with more accurate measurement methods, including survey instruments, upon approval by the Engineer at no cost to the Department.
+The limits of deficient areas requiring correction may be verified and adjusted with more accurate measurement methods, including survey instruments, upon approval of the Engineer and at no cost to the Department.

-Should the Contractor wish to have any corrections waived, submit a request to the Engineer for approval.
-The Engineer may waive the corrections at no reduction in payment if the deficiencies are sufficiently separated so as not to affect the overall traffic safety, surface drainage and ride quality characteristics of the pavement and the corrective action would unnecessarily mar the appearance of the finished pavement.
+Should the Contractor wish to have any required corrections waived, submit a request to the Engineer for approval.
+The Engineer may waive the corrections at no reduction in payment if the deficiencies are sufficiently separated so as not to affect the pavement's overall traffic safety, surface drainage, ride quality, or surface texture.

-For intersections, tapers, crossovers, transitions at the beginning and end of the project, bridge approaches and similar areas, adjust the cross slope to match the actual site conditions, or as directed by the Engineer.
+For intersections, tapers, crossovers, transitions at the beginning and end of the project, bridge approaches and similar areas, adjust the cross slope to match the actual site conditions or as directed by the Engineer.